MAIF/melusine/docs/advanced/PreTrainedModelsHF.md

 Whether it's utilizing pre-trained models from Hugging Face, such as BERT or DistilBERT, for email classification, integrating Named Entity Recognition (NER) models to extract key information, leveraging topic modeling transformers to organize emails by themes, or using language translation models to convert emails into multiple languages, all of these capabilities are seamlessly achievable through the Melusine framework.

-By seamlessly integrating these models into the Melusine framework, businesses can unlock advanced email processing capabilities, streamline workflows, and enhance productivity across their operations.
+By integrating these models into the Melusine framework, businesses can unlock advanced email processing capabilities, streamline workflows, and enhance productivity across their operations.
 Transformers-based models from Hugging Face can significantly enhance detection capabilities and act as a complementary approach to strengthen prediction.
 The integration of these advanced transformations is primarily facilitated through **Melusine detectors**.

 **model selection**